psychemedia/storytelling-notes/twa-sisters-binnorie.md

 They wauked up, and they wauked down,
 Sweit sang the birdis in the vallie loun !
 Whan they cam to the roaring lin,
-She drave unweiting Ifabel in.
+She drave unweiting Isabel in.
 ' O sister! sister! tak my hand,
 ' And ye fall hae my silver fan ;
 ' O sister ! sister ! tak my middle